 The Delaware air quality monitoring network includes permanent monitoring stations in all three counties.

 The data collected from these monitoring stations is stored in a central DNREC data system and, after quality assurance is performed, reported to the EPA’s Air Now website and the EPA’s National Air Quality Database.
 The raw data are posted as part of the Delaware Open Data Portal.
 They are presented in real time on the DNREC Air Monitoring application.
 And they are used in special studies by DNREC undertaken to address concerns of citizens.

 The Annual Air Quality Reports serve as a resource for information on Air Quality issues in Delaware.
 The reports focus on Delaware’s air quality status and trends for pollutants shown to threaten human health and welfare for which standards have been set by the EPA, known as the “criteria pollutants.”
 Information is also provided on some pollutants monitored without standard criteria, such as air toxics.

-In additional to air monitoring the reports include discussions on sources of air pollution and inventory data related to the compounds responsible for forming ozone and PM2.5 pollution.
-And there is information on emission controls, air monitoring, air inventories, climate change, and more.
+In additional to air monitoring the reports include discussions on sources of air pollution, inventory data related to the compounds responsible for forming ozone and PM2.5 pollution, and air quality issues related to climate change.